Dirty Lettuce: Reception

-Waz Wu included Dirty Lettuce in Eater Portland's 2021 lists of the city's 15 "essential" vegan and vegetarian restaurants and "13 Vegan Food Carts to Visit in Portland and Beyond".
-The website's Ron Scott and Nathan Williams included the restaurant in a 2022 list of "13 Spots for Serious Soul Food in Portland and Beyond".
+Waz Wu included Dirty Lettuce in Eater Portland's 2021 lists of the city's fifteen "essential" vegan and vegetarian restaurants and thirteen vegan food carts in the metropolitan area.
+The website's Ron Scott and Nathan Williams included the restaurant in a 2022 list of thirteen restaurants for "serious" soul in the Portland metropolitan area.
+Brenna Houck included Dirty Lettuce in a 2025 list of Portland's eighteen best vegan and vegetarian restaurants.